Thermal conductivity

 default value 1.0

-Global scaling factor for adaptive Gaussian smearing. -
+Global scaling factor for Gaussian/adaptive Gaussian smearing.
+The default is determined procedurally, and scaled by this number. -

 --readqmesh